All Episodes

 They weren't.

-And this is uh uh it's right on the money.
+And this is right on the money.

 Liberals will not laugh at themselves.

-You can't I mean, they have no sense of humor about anything.
+You can't, I mean, they have no sense of humor about anything.

 Also note that Aristotle provided a way to test the humor and to try an idea.